Looking around you: external information enhances representations for event sequences: Introduction

 \section{Introduction}

-Sequences of events are a widely used data type representing an irregular multidimensional time series~\cite{yan2019recent}.
-This complex domain can be applied to various areas, such as bank transaction data or retail purchases.
-For a single client, there are typically hundreds or even thousands of purchase events in a corresponding sequence.
-Among different applied fields, modeling financial transactions is one of the most important tasks among sequences of event (transaction) data~\cite{babaev2019rnn}.
-On the one hand, transactions reflect complex client behavior; on the other, vast amounts of data on past event sequences for clients are available.
+Humans and industrial processes~\cite{yan2019recent} naturally generate data of various forms that can be described as event sequences.
+Daily financial transactions~\cite{babaev2019rnn}, purchases, and movie views, among others, appear as a rich source of information for data-based decision making~\cite{fan2014challenges}.
+Their inherent non-uniformity in time, heterogeneous pool of event types, and intricate between-events interactions motivate the development of continuous-time methods tailored to modeling event sequences~\cite{shchur2021neural}.

-Given these circumstances, a neural network appears a reasonable methodological choice~\cite{shchur2021neural} with a strong empirical performance confirmed~\cite{babaev2019rnn} in the sequential data field.
-A trained neural network encoder provides a single representation vector for a sequence of events at a selected time moment, suitable for diverse downstream tasks~\cite{bin2022review}.
-Moreover, since most event sequences are unlabeled, self-supervised representation learning for this modality enables more powerful and universal representations~\cite{babaev2022coles}.
-It reduces costs for creating and maintaining models~\cite{bazarova2024universal}.
-With enhanced quality~\cite{babaev2022coles} and robustness, these models cover multiple applied tasks: loan defaults prediction~\cite{zaytsev2023designing}, churn prediction, fraud detection, and many others.
+Given available large-scale datasets containing series with thousands of events, neural networks appear a reasonable methodological choice~\cite{shchur2021neural}.
+Their strong performance has been confirmed for sequential data~\cite{babaev2019rnn}.
+The main part of a neural network is an encoder.
+It provides a representation vector for a sequence of events as input at a selected time moment, suitable for diverse downstream tasks~\cite{bin2022review}.
+Since most event sequences are unlabeled, self-supervised learning provides the most powerful representations~\cite{babaev2022coles}.
+With enhanced quality and robustness~\cite{bazarova2024universal}, these models are suitable for diverse applied tasks, including next event ~\cite{xue2023easytpp}, loan defaults prediction~\cite{zaytsev2023designing}, customer churn prediction, item recommendations, and fraud detection.

-Modeling sequences in isolation brings certain benefits.
-However, a small number of events per user and lengthy periods without new activity pose significant challenges.
-This scarcity can yield embeddings that overlook recent time or offer only a coarse perspective.
-By explicitly capturing interdependencies among sequential events in complex systems, these gaps can be addressed and model performance improved \cite{farajtabar2014shaping,farajtabar2017coevolve}.

-Temporal point process-based models account for the interaction between users \cite{de2016social,passino2023mutually,shchur2021neural}, suggesting that they can improve models; however, they learn the full interaction matrices, which lack scalability.
-More general models and loss functions typically demonstrate better performance and robustness in representation learning~\cite{bazarova2024universal,zhuzhel2023continuous}, while lacking consideration of interactions that yield stable quality boosts.
-So, including the aggregation of other sequences can incorporate external information missed in a single sequence, increasing the quality of model prediction.